-We are all very excited about the discussion ahead and I hope you enjoy it.
-So, without further ado, let’s kick off.
+We are all very excited about the discussion ahead, and I hope you enjoy it.
+So, without further ado, let’s the kick off.

-Craig: Good afternoon everyone.
-We have an amazing depth of Talent and experience in our guest panel today to discuss the topic of the payments evolution.
-Before introducing each of our guess we are all joining this event from many locations in Australia and overseas.
-In Australia we will all be on different Traditional Lands.
+Craig: Good afternoon, everyone.
+We have a fantastic depth of Talent and experience in our guest panel today to discuss the topic of the evolution of payments.
+Before introducing each of our guests we are all joining this event from many locations in Australia and overseas.
+In Australia, we will all be in different Traditional Lands.
 In that context, I would like to acknowledge the Gadigal people of the Eora Nation, the traditional custodians of the land where I am based today, in Pyrmont, or Pirrama as the Gadigal call it, and pay my respects to the Elders both past, present and emerging.

 The Mesopotamian shekel is the first known form of currency and emerged nearly 5,000 years ago.
 Later in history, the earliest known mints date to 650 B.C. in Asia Minor, where the elites of Lydia and Ionia used stamped silver and gold coins to pay armies.

 To us at Liberty, Payments is summarised in a simple sentence.
-Send and receive money, responsibly, easily, securely, and in real-time.
+Send and receive money responsibly, quickly, securely, and in real-time.

 On behalf of Liberty, I’m delighted to host four of Australia’s experts whose names are synonymous with Payments.

-Firstly with us this afternoon is Nikesh Lalchandani a renown IT professional and a Payments subject matter expert.
-Nikesh is an experienced banker, with a background in technology and finance.
+Firstly with us, this afternoon is Nikesh Lalchandani, a renowned IT professional and a Payments subject matter expert.
+Nikesh is an experienced banker with a background in technology and finance.

-He has worked in payments and innovation for many years in fintechs, banks and startups.
-Nikesh is a postgraduate researcher, a Chartered Banker and Senior Member of the Australian Computer Society, IEEE and Fellow of FINSIA.
+He has worked in payments and innovation for many years in fintech, banks and startups.
+Nikesh is a postgraduate researcher, a Chartered Banker and Senior Member of the Australian Computer Society, IEEE and a Fellow of FINSIA.
 He is the Head of Policy for the Emerging Payments Association, Asia.
-Nikesh is also a book author and in August 2020 he published his work in a book titled “Payments & Banking in Australia – From Coins to Cryptocurrency”.
+Nikesh is also a book author, and in August 2020, he published his work in a book titled “Payments & Banking in Australia – From Coins to Cryptocurrency”.
 The book challenges the assumption that banks will continue to control payments and the flow of money.
-To relax, when he is not working so hard, Nikesh loves boating, and cruising up and down river streams for reflection and relaxation.
+To relax, when he is not working so hard, Nikesh loves boating and cruising up and down river streams for reflection and relaxation.

 Craig: We also welcome Barakat Elayyan, the Australian Sales Director for payments and banking at FIS.
 Barakat is a former executive with NCR and has worked in most continents with a specialisation in payments.
 After FIS’ acquisition of Worldpay for $35 billion in 2019, FIS became the largest processing and payments company globally.
 Annually, FIS facilitates the movement of roughly $9 trillion through the processing of approximately 75 billion transactions in service to more than 20,000 clients around the globe annually.
 Coincidently, Liberty people have worked on two of FIS’ most major local implementations at 2 of the big 4 Banks in Australia.
 Barakat loves sport and is passionate about Formula 1.
 Thank you for joining us this afternoon, Barakat